coverclock/com-diag-hazer/REMARKS.md

 General Purpose Input/Output (GPIO) pin, or the Data Carrier Detect (DCD) indication on the GNSS device serial port, to indicate 1PPS.
-In either case, it uses a dedicated thread to manage this, and - if configured - to forward the 1PPS signal to another GPIO pin.
+In either case, it uses a dedicated thread to manage this, and - if configured - to forward the 1PPS signal to an output GPIO pin.
 Using the FIFO scheduler, with a high priority, is an attempt to reduce the jitter in sensing and fowarding 1PPS.
-But using a real-time Linux thread scheduler, such as First In, First Out, or Round Robin ('''SCHED_RR'''), requires that gpstool be run as root.
+Note that using a real-time Linux thread scheduler, such as First In, First Out, or Round Robin ('''SCHED_RR'''), requires that gpstool be run as root.

+Running as root and using the '''-r''' flag, I made a casual and amatuer attempt to characterize the performance of the gpstool 1PPS thread.
+This thread wakes up on a select(2) when the 1PPS input GPIO goes high, and again when it goes low, and duplicates its state to an output GPIO, which is my test fixture is connected to an LED.
+Using a Digilent hobbiest USB oscilloscope and logic analyzer, both tools measure a latency between the initial input and the matching output of about 50us.